-If you know your onions, you’ll relish the prospect of planting allium bulbs in your flower beds as well as your veg patch.
-With their statuesque proportions and pompom heads, they offer extra colour during the spring and early summer and lend an architectural quality to your borders.
-Here we take a look at how to get the most from these spectacular bulbs.
+If you know your onions, you’ll relish the prospect of planting allium bulbs in your flower beds as well as your veg patch!
+With their statuesque proportions and pretty pom pom-shaped heads, they offer colour, texture and architectural interest from spring to early summer.
+Here’s how to get the most from these spectacular flowers.

-Alliums are a hardy bulb that tolerates a variety of conditions but which positively thrives in fertile, well-drained soils, in sun or semi shade.
+Alliums are hardy bulbs that tolerate a variety of conditions but they positively thrive in fertile, well-drained soils, in sun or semi-shade.
 The only thing they really don’t like is heavy, waterlogged soil which can cause the bulbs to rot in the ground.
-Before planting, treat your soil to some well rotted compost or manure, and you’re set for a spectacular display come the spring.
+Before planting, treat your soil to some well-rotted compost or manure, and you’re set for a spectacular display come the spring.

-It’s best to plant your allium bulbs during the autumn - from September until the middle of November; being such a hardy bulb thought planting your alliums in December shouldn’t present a problem as long as you avoid doing so during hard frosts.
+It’s best to plant your allium bulbs during the autumn - from September until the middle of November.
+Being such a hardy bulb, planting them in December shouldn’t present a problem as long as you avoid doing so during hard frosts.
 Do plant your bulbs as soon as you can after you receive them or they may begin to dehydrate.

-As a tough bulb, alliums don’t need lifting each year, and in fact tend to do better when they’re allowed to establish over a number of seasons.
+As a tough bulb, alliums don’t need lifting each year and tend to do better when they’re allowed to establish over a number of seasons.
 Because the seed heads look so attractive, you may find that your plants self-seed and that, this being the case, you may wish to thin them out once in a while.

 Simply mark the ground where your alliums are so that, when the foliage dies back, you can find them again.
 Dig them up, separate them and replant.
-Alliums like deep, rich soil, so they love the environment of your borders and kitchen garden and, along with your other plantings, will benefit from a mulching during the spring.
+Alliums like deep, rich soil, so they love the environment of your borders and kitchen garden and, along with your other plantings, will benefit from a thick layer of mulch during the spring.

 Coming from the same family as onions and garlic, your alliums are prone to the same pests and diseases that afflict their vegetable cousins.
 Onion white rot, downy mildew and onion fly tend to be less of a problem when growing alliums in borders, but it’s best to avoid planting them where you have previously grown onions.

-With their incredible blooms and sculptural seedheads, easy to care for alliums really do make a fantastic addition to your spring and summer planting scheme.
+With their incredible blooms and sculptural seedheads, alliums really do make a fantastic addition to your spring and summer planting scheme.
 Looking for more inspiration?
 Find everything you need to know about spring flowering bulbs over at our helpful hub page.